-MOBILE PHONES

-Mark Reid 07711 264019

-Graeme Tiffany 07949 595219

-Richard Tarran 07866 410616

-Paul Stepto 07595 935466

-John Rocks 07944 551630

-John Proctor 07886 615581

-Martin Rivett 07981 757218

-Emma Holland 07813 804566

-This list will be updated and current for each walk

-WALKIE TALKIES

-Use Channel 8 - this channel is pre-set and locked.

-MEDICAL EMERGENCY
+NЛ OB DL \sim N IES IVI UD IL .⊏ ГГ IU IN EO

-Non remote location by a public road - call 999 and ask for an ambulance.

-Remote location - Cor ntact the Mountain Rescue team by calling th ne Police (999).
-Ask for Police.
-The Mountain Rescue team that covers this area is , based at (village) in (county)
+Mark Reid 07711 264019 This list will be updated and cu rrent for each walk with multiple Mou intain Leaders.
+WALKIE TALKIES Use Channel X - this of channel is pre-set and lock red.
+MEDICAL EMERGEN CY Non remote location b y a public road - call 999 a and ask for an ambulance.
+Remote location - Cor itact the Mountain Rescue team by calling the Police (999 9).
+Police. , The Mountain Dessue toom that accord this are a io a is based at (village) in county).